MuzhdaN/weather-app/README.md

 ## Bugs
 - Tooltip for temperaure graph is not working properly
+- The dates are being converted to local timezone, this might be due to Date() object.
+Due to time constraint this bug was not solved.
+However, this should be the prority for the next version of the app.

 ## Future Features
 - Display the weather hours from the current time.
 - Redesign the UI.

 ## Run the project